 There is typically no charge in calling a personal injury attorney and getting questions addressed.
 The last thing a person wants to happen is for too much time to pass by, and the opportunity for a potential claim to be missed.
 Client reviews are usually the most telling when looking at an attorney’s skill and attention.

 Certified Specialist in personal injury and wrongful death law, Mark Breyer, and his wife, attorney Alexis Breyer, help all who have been injured due to the negligence of someone else.
 Mark was named top 5 injury lawyer two years running by North Valley Magazine, and the firm was recognized as Law Firm of the Month and Attorneys of the Month by Attorney at Law Magazine.
-Breyer Law Offices, P.C. offers free consultations and are always available to answer questions for clients.
+The Husband & Wife Law Team offers free consultations and are always available to answer questions for clients.

 * * *